-Beginning writers get hung up on the difficulty of transitions: how to get their hero back to the farm, at the deserted warehouse, another year older.
+Beginning writers often get hung up on the difficulty of transitions.
 Keep it simple.
-Don't work on a wordy and complicated bit of technical building when the sign-post "By December he..." will do.
-But a story filled only with road-signs is less scenic drive: the flow of the landscape is visually stuttered.
-Combine, weave transition into narrative, and concentrate on inserting the forward impulse of emotional change into everything, transition included.
+Don't work on a wordy and complicated bit of technical building when the sign-post By December he... will do.
+But a story filled only with Date-Stamps and Embedded Sign-Posts is a less scenic drive, and the flow of the landscape is visually stuttered.
+Use the simple where simple is best, but try always to make the transition the narrative, and concentrate on inserting the forward impulse of change and conflict into everything.

 Copyright Caro Clarke - www.caroclarke.com